 Ear popping is a familiar, though not exactly pleasant, sensation for those of us who travel by air, hike in the mountains, or embark on road trips across areas of differing elevations.
 And if your dog has ever traveled along with you, you may have wondered whether his ears are also prone to popping when experiencing a change in altitude.
-Well, the simple answer to this question is: yes, dogs (and other animals) DO experience ear popping with a change in altitude.
-But what's the biology behind this rather curious sensation?
-Read on to find out.

 Do Dogs' Ears Pop When Altitude Changes?